RELG 402 - World's Living Religions

 Sikhs have no priests at all (though they do have "guardians of the Guru Granth Sahib" - usually male), and men and women are treated as equals - women can lead prayers, perform ceremonies, and participate in all religious affairs.

-Shinto priest and priestess Shinto and Taoism are open to both priests and priestesses.
+Shinto and Taoism are open to both priests and priestesses.
 Hinduism has female deities as well as male deities, and can have priests and gurus of either sex.
 Baha'i and Quakers claim equality of the sexes.

 The Salvation Army has allowed the ordination of women to the ministry since its inception, and some of the Generals of the Salvation Army have been women.